Search

 Back to top

 Yes.
-The influenza virus belongs to the family of orthomyxoviruses which has four types of influenza viruses: A, B, C and D.
+The influenza virus belongs to the family of orthomyxoviruses, which has four types: A, B, C, and D.

-Influenza A viruses can also infect people, pigs, hogs, dogs, horses, seals, whales, otters, skunks, coyotes, bears, foxes, cattle and mink.
+Influenza A viruses can also infect people and other animals such as pigs, hogs, dogs, horses, seals, whales, otters, skunks, coyotes, bears, foxes, cattle and mink.
 New influenza A viruses may cause epidemics and pandemics.

 Influenza B viruses are usually only found in humans.
 Influenza type B viruses can cause human epidemics, but they have not caused pandemics.